Basics Stormwater management

 General directive for "Planning, Construction and Operation of Facilities for the Percolation of Precipitation Water" („Planung, Bau und Betrieb von Anlagen zur Versickerung von Niederschlagswasser") .
 The directive describes all kinds of occurring stormwater and all possibilities for a professional infiltration with respect to the respective pollution potentials.
 The goal is to achieve sustainable stormwater management by taking soil and water protection considerations into account.

 Provides "Recommendations for handling stormwater" („Handlungsempfehlungen zum Umgang mit Regenwasser").
-The bulletin recommends types of pre-treatment before stormwater infiltration or discharge into a water body.
+The fact sheet recommends types of pre-treatment before stormwater infiltration or discharge into a water body.

 DWA A 117 worksheet

 For "Dimensioning Stormwater Holding Facilities" („Bemessung von Regenrückhalteräumen")

 Regulation of requirements for rainwater harvesting systems.